Climate change is an “unsolvable” issue because of the variables, but let’s take a look. The human element (anthropogenic) is something we can change.

 Oil is the #1 energy source and still projected to increase.
 A recent study from the International Energy Agency found that “From 2010-2018, SUVs were the second-largest contributor to the global increase in carbon emissions behind the power sector, the study found.
 This places SUVs ahead of trucks and aviation in terms of carbon footprint….
 48% of car sales in the United States last year were SUVs, which was the highest percentage worldwide, but other countries are catching up.
 Large cars can be seen as a status symbol, and sales are rising in countries like China and India where the middle class is growing.”

 And, of course, this isn’t just about carbon emissions.
-Other forms of pollution are potentially a greater hazard.
+Other forms of pollution could be a greater hazard.
 According to a 2016 study from Columbia University, farms are the largest source of airborne pollution, largely from fertilizer.
 I’m not sure what research is going into making new types of fertilizer.
-Farm equipment that isn’t powered by fossil fuels seems easier to achieve.
+Electric tractors and other farm equipment, however, are now available.
 Along with innovations in vertical farming, rooftop aquaponic systems, and lab-grown meats.

-Ending pollution is a tough one, partly because the current solutions (like plastic bags) are cheap and effective.
+An end to pollution is tough because the current solutions (like plastic bags) are cheap and effective.
 As a nation we’re working on it, though.
-Tote bags made of canvas or hemp, reusable straws, potentially returning to metal utensils, paper/glass cups, etc. Private companies are attempting to clean up the oceans and literally suck carbon from the air.
+Tote bags made of canvas or hemp, reusable straws, wood or metal utensils, paper/glass drinking vessels, etc. Private companies are attempting to clean up the oceans and suck carbon from the air.
 Cities should expand and improve public transportation infrastructure because cars aren’t the best solution in that environment.
 New York City is implementing congestion taxes and temporary car bans.
 Whether this works remains to be seen.
 I think it’s a roundabout way of trying to solve the core issue: reducing use of non-renewable resources.

 This leads to the second main obstacle.
 Renewables aren’t ready yet for widespread usage.
 One, there aren’t solutions for expired wind and solar equipment, or how to clean up the manufacturing process.
 From Scientific American: “The Department of Energy has begun to sort out the nation’s next big recycling problem: what to do with batteries used by electric cars….
 Less than 5% of materials from EV batteries are being recycled… the most valuable lithium-ion battery component—cobalt—must be imported, mainly from Congo.”